tomrailio/genai-cicd-ref/README.md

 This repo will show you how to create a complete CI/CD architecture for GenAI apps running on Kubernetes, supporting a fully private deployment.

 This example will run entirely locally on a `kind` cluster on your laptop.
-In development, we will use an external LLM `together.ai`.
+In development, we will use an external LLM provider `together.ai`.
 Helix will provide the versioned AI app implementation (prompt management, knowledge/RAG and API integrations) and evals (testing).
+GitHub actions will run the evals in CI.
 Flux will manage deployment.

 ![Reference Architecture](images/ref.png)